What Are Some Medical Advances In Diabetes? With Dr. James R. Gavin

-Now we’re seeing newer drugs; two classes for example, drugs called the SGLT2 inhibitors, if there’s a fancy name for a class of drugs that works through the kidneys, by helping to excrete more of the glucose from your blood out in the urine, okay, nobody ever would have suspected that these new drugs, new classes of drugs would do what they’re doing; which is to decrease the risk of people dying from cardiovascular complications like heart attacks and strokes.
+Now we’re seeing newer drugs; two classes for example, drugs called the SGLT2 inhibitors, if there’s a fancy name for a class of drugs that works through the kidneys, by helping to excrete more of the glucose from your blood out in the urine.
+Nobody ever would have suspected that these new drugs, new classes of drugs would do what they’re doing; which is to decrease the risk of people dying from cardiovascular complications like heart attacks and strokes.
 New, completely new.